isc-projects/kea/doc/sphinx/arm/config-backend.rst

 .. note::

    Be very careful when associating the configuration elements with different server tags.
-The configuration backend doesn't protect you against some possible misconfigurations that may arise from the wrong server tags' assignments.
-For example: if you assign a shared network to one server and the subnets belonging to this shared network to another server, the servers will fail upon trying to fetch and use this configuration.
+The configuration backend doesn't protect against some possible misconfigurations that may arise from the wrong server tags' assignments.
+For example: if a shared network is assigned to one server and the subnets belonging to this shared network to another server, the servers will fail upon trying to fetch and use this configuration.
 The server fetching the subnets will be aware that the subnets are associated with the shared network but